Facebook

 • Outdoor occupation or recreational activities during the day.

-People at increased risk for actinic keratoses are those with lighter skin types, particularly if they are older than 60 years of age.
+People at increased risk for actinic keratoses are those with lighter skin types, mainly if they are older than 60.
 This means it is more frequent in Caucasians, particularly those with red hair and green eyes.
 This suggests that the risk of actinic keratosis is increased fourfold for those with skin type 1 compared to skin type 7.

 Also, it is more common in men, most likely due to outdoor occupations or recreational activities.

-Finally, it is more prevalent in people who are older than 60 years of age, probably due to decreased protective melanin production with aging.
+Finally, it is more prevalent in people older than 60, probably due to decreased protective melanin production with aging.

-Severe actinic damage occurs when the skin does not receive the daily doses of sun that are required to suppress actinic keratosis formation.
+Severe actinic damage occurs when the skin does not receive the daily sun doses required to suppress actinic keratosis formation.

 Types of Keratosis